 Food trends come and go, but the ones to watch if you want to give your hair the best possible chance of being healthy are the ones that are full of vitamins.
 Among the more recent must-have foods are kelp, a kind of seaweed and widely touted as “the new kale”, and bone broth, a rather unappetising-sounding soup that is based around boiling animal bones and is packed with vitamins and minerals.

-Although it is important to maintain a balanced diet, one sure-fire way of ensuring your body gets the vitamins it needs to maintain and improve hair health is by taking a daily supplement designed to do just that.
-One such product is Hair Vitalics, Belgravia’s targeted dietary supplement which includes the key nutrients required to keep hair in its optimum condition.
+Although it is important to maintain a balanced diet as well, one sure-fire way of ensuring your body gets the vitamins it needs to maintain and improve hair health is by taking a daily supplement designed to do just that.
+One such product is Hair Vitalics, Belgravia's highly-targeted food supplement which includes the key nutrients required for healthy hair growth in men and women.
+These contain potent formulations of vitamins, minerals, amino acids and botanical extracts - identified by Belgravia's experts as being crucial in the maintenance of solid hair growth - and packed into convenient one-a-day tablets.

 This hair growth booster is typically taken as part of a bespoke hair loss treatment course as it complements Belgravia’s pharmaceutical components, use of which has resulted in numerous regrowth success stories.
 It can also be taken as a regular hair supplement for those who don't have hair loss concerns but just want to give their locks a boost.